The Christmas Markets of Münster

 Giebelhüüskesmarkt on the Überwasserkirche

-This market features many woodland-themed handcrafts and this year is in connection with an art exhibit inside the church called CITY ADVENT, in which over 2000 plexiglas squares are hung at different heights, delighting visitors with a work of art that creates a magical atmosphere both during the day and especially in the evening, when lasers are added to the mix [6].
+This market features many woodland-themed handcrafts and this year is in connection with an art exhibit inside the Überwasser church called CITY ADVENT, which happens every year and features a different art and light installation.
+When this post was originally published in 2021, the exhibition was very colorful – over 2000 plexiglas squares were hung at different heights, delighting visitors with a work of art that creates a magical atmosphere both during the day and especially in the evening, when lasers are added to the mix [6].
+The exhibit from 2021 is pictured below:

 © Tillmann Niemeyer